How to solve TV interference problems with advice on TVI filters and solving common causes of TVI from Tetra masts and amateur radio

-TV interference problems (often referred to as "TVI"), can be difficult to diagnose.
-This self help guide provides advice and troubleshooting tips on how to solve TVI from various sources including Tetra masts which can interfere with analogue and terrestrial digital TV channels, or overload a Sky Digital distribution amplifier, Freeview box or VCR.
+Digital TV interference problems (often referred to as "TVI"), can be difficult to diagnose.
+This self-help guide identifies common causes of television interference and provides troubleshooting tips and advice to solve TVI from various sources (including 4G cellular masts).

-Television Interference can take many forms but on Freeview reception, TVI problems often result in picture freezing or breaking up.
-On analogue TV, interference problems often result in picture patterning (picture below).
+Television Interference can take many forms but on Freeview reception, TVI problems often result in picture freezing or breaking up giving picture 'blocking'.
+On analogue TV, interference problems often result in picture patterning.

-TVI can often be solved by fitting an appropriate TVI filter, but TVI filters are available in many different types so it is important that the right filter is used to completely cure the TV interference problem.
-This article will help you pinpoint the interference source.
+TVI can often be solved by fitting an appropriate TVI filter, but TVI filters are available in many different types so it is important that the right filter is used to completely cure the digital TV interference problem.
+This article will help you pinpoint the interference source, so you can buy the most appropriate filter.

 Common types of TVI filter include: